tracywang021/nonlinear-reward-trading-bot/README.md

 This project implements a stock trading bot with DQN and non-linear reward functions.

 ## Structure of This Folder
-run-experiment.py: main file to run for training agents with customized stock and hyperparameter config
+run-experiment.py: main file to run for training agents with customized stock and hyperparameter configuration

 data-collection.py: file to collect and export training, validation, and testing csvs to data folder